 The Perfect Weekend in Como, Italy

-In the meantime, I am excited to start sharing my experiences in Northern Italy!
-If you were following me around this time last year, you know that I traveled to Sicily.
+Como was the first city I visited during my family vacation to Northern Italy in May 2018 with SitInMySeats Travel.
+For my 26th birthday in June 2017, I traveled to Sicily.
 It was such a beautiful trip that I couldn’t wait to come back to Italy and explore the North.
 As I have mentioned before in previous blogs, I am 100 percent Italian!
 I am 50 percent Northern Italian, 25 percent Central/Southern Italian and another 25 percent Sicilian!
 It is amazing to think that I have been to three out of the four regions my ancestors are from within a year.

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.

-On Sunday, May 27, we took the train from Zürich to Como via **Rail Europe.
+We traveled to Como from Zürich, Switzerland via train through Rail Europe.
 The train ride from both cities was absolutely breathtaking.
 In fact, it was the most scenic train ride I have ever been on!
 We passed gorgeous mountain lake towns with beautiful chalets and churches.
 Two beautiful lake towns that blew me away as we rode through them were Züg and Lugano.
 I will definitely be making my way back there to spend some time at those lakes.

 After we finally arrived at Como San Giovanni train station, we started to walk to our hotel.
 I was just so thrilled to be back in Italy!
 The beautiful sounds that filled the air; colorful buildings that surrounded us; the friendly faces we walked past and of course the magnificent lake that stood before us made me feel so refreshed.
 (I keep telling myself that I WILL live in Italy one day!)